9 Things to Consider when Designing an eCommerce Website

 Most visitors shy away from making the final purchase if they are concerned about your site’s security and privacy protection.

-Prominently place recognised trust seals to reassure your customers that their payment information or private data is protected.
+Prominently place recognised trust seals to reassure customers that their payment information or private data is protected.

 Add Reviews and Testimonials